-From Table 1, we can see that all surveys use robust statistical methods to make sure the target universe is well represented.
+From table 1, we can see that all surveys use robust statistical methods to make sure the target universe is well represented.
 However, this sometimes represents only a fraction of the Chilean population or the economy.
-For instance, IMCE only focuses on four sectors (mining, manufacturing, construction, and commerce) and ignores services, which accounts for a large percentage of Chilean GDP (close to 39% using the 2013-2016 average).
+For instance, the IMCE focuses on only four sectors (mining, manufacturing, construction, and commerce) and ignores services, which accounts for a large percentage of Chilean GDP (close to 39% using the 2013-2016 average).
 In the same vein, the UChile survey focuses on the Santiago area, which only accounts for approximately 40% of the overall Chilean population.
-IPEC ignores inhabitants without landlines, meaning that it leaves lower income categories out of the sample.
-While these are mainly unavoidable practical limitations, it is important to bear them in mind when interpreting the indicators resulting from these surveys.
+The IPEC ignores inhabitants without landlines, meaning that it leaves lower-income categories out of the sample.
+While these are mainly unavoidable due to practical limitations, it is important to bear them in mind when interpreting the indicators resulting from these surveys.